-RULES FOR SPECIF IC ARTICLES OF CLOTHING No pajama pants, lounge/yoga pants, or pants with print across the back.
+RULES FOR SPECIFIC ARTICLES OF CLOTHING

+TOLLOT ON OF LOTTIC ANTICLES OF CECTIFING Pants Pants must fit at the waist.
+No pants that drag on the floor or ground.
+No pajama pants, lounge/yoga pants, or pants with print across the back.
 Maclay team warm-up pants/outfits must be approved by Upper School Director and Athletic Director prior to use and may be worn on game days.
-Shorts Skirts or Dresses Must always be fingertip length minimum.
+Leggings or tight pants may only be worn if the accompanying dress/skirt is a minimum of fingertip length.
 Fingertip is measured with shoulders down and hands flat.
-No bathing suits (including board shorts), PE shorts, or athletic shorts may be worn to class.
+No oversized t-shirts or tank tops with leggings are allowed.
+Shorts Must always be fingertip length minimum.
+Fingertip is measured with shoulders down and hands flat.
+No bathing suits, including board shorts.
 No cutoffs are allowed.
-Shirts or Dresses Shirts and/or dresses must cover the back, chest, midriff, including while the wearer is sitting, standing, walking, or with arms raised.
+Skirts or Dresses Must be a minimum of fingertip length, including any slits.
+Fingertip is measured with shoulders down and hands flat.
+Shirts or • Dresses • No visible cleavage.
+Shirts and/or dresses must cover the back, chest, midriff, including while the wearer is sitting, standing, walking, or with arms raised.
 No t-backs or racer-back shirts and/or dresses.
 Straps must be 3 finger-width minimum.
+Bottom layer must be dress code appropriate.
+Footwear Footwear must always be worn and must be appropriate for the activity in which the student is involved.